Hurricane0/Google-OAuth/README.md

 # Google-Authentification
-Example of Google OAuth on React
+Example of Google OAuth on ReactJS

 ## Usage
 You can use this template in any application to integrate authentification with Google